Hands holding heart Learn More About Available Resources Resources

 CAM-HuggyHeart-icon

-Low-Income Home Energy Assistance Program (LIHEAP) Summer Subsidy
+Low-Income Home Energy Assistance Program (LIHEAP) Crisis

+Applications will be accepted during the enrollment period, on a first-come, first-serve basis.
 Income eligibility for the program is up to and including 150% of the Federal Poverty Guidelines.

 Interested households should contact their local Community Action Agency office to apply.
+Applicants will need to provide the following documentation:

 • Proof of Social Security Number or Permanent Residence card (Green Card) for each member of the household.